Table of Contents

 But what if Moorcroft Group visits my home?

-If Moorcroft Group visits your home, it is important to stay calm and take the appropriate steps.
+If Moorcroft Group visits your home, staying calm and taking the appropriate steps is important.
 If they have already contacted you by letter, it may be possible to negotiate a repayment plan with them.
-If this is unsuccessful, then you should look into other options such as an IVA.
+If this is unsuccessful, you should consider other options, such as an IVA.
 Here at Credibble, we can help you to do this and provide the best option for your debt.

 What rights do they have?

-When dealing with The Moorcroft Group it is important to be aware of all your rights and obligations under the Consumer Credit Act 1974.
+When dealing with The Moorcroft Group, you must know all your rights and obligations under the Consumer Credit Act 1974.
 They are required by law to treat you fairly at all times and must provide accurate information when explaining repayment options, such as an IVA (Individual Voluntary Arrangement).
-It is illegal for them to threaten violence or harassment in order for you to make payments, so if this does occur it should be reported immediately.
-Furthermore, The Moorcroft Group must abide by the Data Protection Act and cannot share your details with third parties without permission from yourself.
+It is illegal for them to threaten violence or harassment for you to make payments, so if this does occur, it should be reported immediately.
+Furthermore, The Moorcroft Group must abide by the Data Protection Act and cannot share your details with third parties without your permission.

-In summary, The Moorcroft Group have a legal obligation to protect their customers’ rights and ensure that payments are made correctly and within reasonable bounds.
-If their conduct ever falls below standard then appropriate action should be taken as soon as possible in order to protect yourself against any financial harm.
+In summary, The Moorcroft Group is legally obligated to protect its customers’ rights and ensure that payments are made correctly and within reasonable bounds.
+If their conduct falls below the standard, then appropriate action should be taken as soon as possible to protect themselves against financial harm.
+Click here to see how other people rate the Moorcroft Group.

 Can I Lose My Home?

-It is entirely possible to lose your home if you are unable to repay the debt that Moorcroft Group has claimed from you.
+It is entirely possible to lose your home if you cannot repay the debt that Moorcroft Group has claimed from you.
 If you do not come to an arrangement with them, they may proceed to obtain a charging order against your property.
-This would effectively make the debt secured against your home, meaning that if it is not paid, you could be at risk of repossession.
+This would effectively secure the debt against your home, meaning that if it is not paid, you could be at risk of repossession.

 What if I Can’t Afford to Pay Moorcroft Group?

-If you are unable to afford the payments that Moorcroft Group has requested, then it is important to take action as soon as possible.
+If you cannot afford the payments that Moorcroft Group has requested, then it is important to take action as soon as possible.

 How can I stop Moorcroft from making contact with me in the future?